lsuemily/PictureSpanTask/README.md

 # PictureSpanTask
-creating a picture span task in lab.js with the help of Felix Henninger!
+a picture span task in lab.js with the help of Felix Henninger, with serial position scoring!
 Check out the lab.js site here: https://github.com/FelixHenninger/lab.js